TurboCheetah/iTurbo/CONTRIBUTING.md

-# Contributing to Miyako
+# Contributing to iTurbo
-Miyako is all open-source and is always open for contributions so feel free to send in pull requests anytime.
+iTurbo is all open-source and is always open for contributions so feel free to send in pull requests anytime.

 ## Understanding the code.
 This guide will guide you through the code and help better understand the structure of the code.